Technology behind the patents

 Self-grip configuration:

 In the self-grip configuration both of the opposed abutting film (or woven fabric) surfaces are to be roughened.
-In this case the anti-slip micro-protrusions are to be made of a stiffer polymer.
+In this case the anti-slip micro-protrusions are to be made of a stiff polymer.
 The roughened surface of the film may be slid on metal or other hard surfaces (e.g., of V-FFS collars, chutes, sliding plates, conveyor belts etc.) in the usual way, essentially without any increased friction.
-However, thanks to their special undercut shape, the opposing individual micro-protrusions of the opposing film surfaces engage, “hook” with each other, providing a surprising level of mechanical interlock between the abutting surfaces of the adjacent packages, effectively decreasing their slipperiness on each other.
-Self-grip-style anti-slip film- and woven fabric pairs may have a considerable effective mutual coefficient of friction even under expressly dusty circumstances, as for example, with a severe cement dust surficial contamination.
+However, thanks to their special undercut shapes, the opposing individual micro-protrusions of the opposing film surfaces engage, “hook” with each other, providing a surprising level of mechanical interlock between the abutting surfaces of the adjacent packages, effectively decreasing their slipperiness on each other.
+Self-grip-style anti-slip film-pairs may have a considerable effective mutual coefficient of friction even under expressly dusty circumstances, as for example, with a severe cement dust surficial contamination.
 Further, films or woven fabrics roughened in the self-grip style (i.e., with stiff, undercut micro-protrusions) can be used as walking surface in a lumber wrap or roof underlayment or protective builders’ film, providing highly enhanced walking safety possibly even under dusty, wet or freezing conditions.

 Self-grip style roughening on film